 By the way, this method is harmless, so you can try it without worrying about data loss.

 "Partition Recovery" feature is not available in the Free Edition.
-To use this function, you should buy the Professional Edition if you are a non-server user.
+To use this function, you should get the Professional Edition if you are a non-server user.

 Then, let's start recovering.

 Step 1.
-Install this software to your computer.
+Install this software on your computer.

-Step 5.
+Step 4.
 Set scanning method for the selected scanning range and click "Next".
 Firstly, you can choose Quick Scan, which is much faster.
-But if this scanning method fails to find desired partition, go back and choose Full Scan.
+But if this scanning method fails to find the desired partition, go back and choose Full Scan.

-Step 8.
-Click "Apply" button on the top left corner to make all changes performed.
+Step 7.
+Click the "Apply" button in the top left corner to make all changes performed.

 Now, you should be able to access the partition as well as its data.

-Nevertheless, if this method also fails to work, try the third solution.
+Nevertheless, if this method also fails to work to solve the "Disk Management console view is not up-to-date", try the third solution.

 Solution 4.
 Transfer Important Files out, Delete and Recreate Partition